Probe for Type Ia supernova progenitor in decihertz gravitational wave astronomy: Introduction

 \section{Introduction}

-Advanced LIGO have detected GWs from compact binary mergers.
-These results reveal the existence of massive stellar black holes, and the origin of the r-process elements and short gamma-ray burst \citep{Abbot2016a,Abbot2016b,Abbott2017}.
-Now we are in the dawn of GW astronomy.
-Ground GW detectors such as advanced LIGO, advanced VIRGO, and KAGRA cover 10-10,000\,Hz.
-LISA is planed to detect the milli Hz GW and will launch at 2030s \citep{LISA2017}.
-DECIGO and B-DECIGO, a test version of DECIGO, fill the gap between the ground GW detectors and LISA \citep{Seto2001, Nakamura2016}.
-The main target of DECIGO is the stochastic background GW from the early universe.
-Design sensitivity of DECIGO and B-DECIGO are $h\sim10^{-23}$-$10^{-24} [\rm Hz^{-1/2}]$, and $h\sim10^{-22}$-$10^{-23} [\rm Hz^{-1/2}]$ at 0.1-10 Hz, respectively.
-These sensitivities are very useful to detect high redshift binary black hole mergers and check the origin of massive stellar binary black holes \citep[e.g.][]{Kinugawa2014,Kinugawa2016,Belczynski2016,Nakamura2016}.
-Furthermore, the GW from a WD-WD merger is also $\sim 0.1$ Hz \citep{Mandel2018}.
-Thus, WD-WD mergers will become interesting science targets of DECIGO \citep{Seto2001,Mandel2018} and other 0.1Hz GW detectors such as B-DECIGO \citep{Nakamura2016}, TianGO \citep{TianGO2019}, DO\citep{DO2019} and AMIGO \citep{AMIGO2019}.
+Advanced LIGO have detected gravitational waves (GWs) from compact binary mergers.
+These GWs have reveal the existence of massive stellar black holes, and the origin of the r-process elements and short gamma-ray burst \citep{Abbot2016a,Abbot2016b,Abbott2017}.
+We are at the dawn of GW astronomy.
+Ground GW detectors such as advanced LIGO, advanced VIRGO, and KAGRA cover 10--10,000\,Hz. {LISA is designed to detect milli Hz GWs and will launch during the 2030s \citep{LISA2017,LISA2022}.
+The design sensitivity of LISA is $h\sim10^{-20} (z=0.065)$ is $\sim100\rm~Mpc^3$.
+The Milky Way-like galaxy density is one galaxy per 100 Mpc$^3$ \citep{Kopparapu2008}; hence, we can identify host galaxies for many WD-WD mergers using the GW detection only. } {It is useful and much easier to do follow-up observations and to identify the EM counterpart than the case of LIGO observation.}